-Within 6030 calendar days of the effective date of the Decision Board's written notice of approval of Respondent's proposed evaluator(s),

-Respondent shall submit to a psychiatric/psychological evaluation ("evaluation").
-The evaluation shall be performed by a psychiatrist or psychologist licensed in California and Board certified in psychiatry, or by a clinical psychologist licensed in California meeting the Board's requirements for approval specified above.
+Within 30 calendar days of the date of the-Board's written notice of approval of Respondent's proposed evaluator(s), Respondent shall submit to a psychiatric/psychological evaluation ("evaluation").
+The evaluation shall be performed by a psychiatrist or psychologist meeting the Board's requirements for approval specified above.
 This evaluation shall be for the purpose of determining Respondent's current mental, psychological, and emotional fitness to perform all professional duties with safety to self and to the public.
 Respondent shall provide the evaluator with a copy of the Board's Decision with the applicable Accusation or Statement of Issues prior to the evaluation.
 The cost of such evaluation shall be paid by Respondent.
 Respondent shall sign a release authorizing the evaluator to communicate with the Board and to furnish the Board with a current diagnosis and a written report regarding Respondent's current mental, psychological, and emotional fitness to perform all professional duties with safety to self and to the public as a [insert license type] ("Respondent's status and progress").

 Respondent shall cause the evaluator to submit to the Board a written report concerning Respondent's status and progress as well as such other information as may be requested by the Board.
-This report shall be submitted in a format acceptable to the Board within 90 30 days from the effective date of the Decision.
+This report shall be submitted in a format acceptable to the Board within 30 days from the effective date of the Decision.